 Can I still audit my business if it is exempt?

 Even if your company is exempt from audit, you may choose to have one anyway.
 This is known as a voluntary audit.
-Audits are a good way to get reassurance your financial statements are likely to be free from material misstatement.
+Audits are a good way to obtain reasonable assurance that your financial statements are free from material misstatement.
 They also help you identify and manage risk.
-Some companies choose to have audits to help them sell on a business or a significant number of shares in it.
+Some companies choose to have audits to help them sell the business or a significant number of shares in it.
 You can find out more about the benefits of an audit in our article, Understanding the purpose of an audit.

 Where can I learn more about audit requirements?